Key Takeaways

 Step 1.
 Take into account all of your disposal eventsÂ

-The first step to filling out your Form 8949 is to take account of every one of your cryptocurrency disposals during the tax year.Â
+The first step to filling out your Form 8949 is to take account of every one of your cryptocurrency and NFT disposals during the tax year.Â

 Remember, each one of your disposals across your wallets and exchanges need to be reported on Form 8949.
-Examples of disposals include selling your cryptocurrency, trading it for another cryptocurrency, or using cryptocurrency to purchase goods or services.Â
+Examples of disposals include selling your cryptocurrency or NFTs, trading your crypto assets away, or using cryptocurrency to purchase goods or services.Â

 Step 2.
 Collect information on your cryptocurrency disposalsÂ